Towards Immersive Mixed Reality Street Play: Understanding Co-located Bodily Play with See-through Head-mounted Displays

 \begin{enumerate}

-\item \textsf{Configure the Play Area}: In each pop-up or in-booth show, two or three researchers conducted the game in a space of at least 3×3 meters in a public area, ensuring minimal disruption to pedestrian flow.
-A ``Video Recording In Progress" signage is displayed.
-For the expo scenarios (S2), the game was demonstrated both at the booth and through pop-up installations in lobbies or near entrances during breaks, following the in-the-wild deployment approach.
+\item \emph{Configure the play area}: In each pop-up or in-booth show, two or three researchers ran the session in a space of at least 3 × 3 meters in a public area, ensuring minimal disruption to pedestrian flow.
+A ``Video Recording In Progress'' sign was displayed.
+For Expo scenarios (S2), we demonstrated the game at the booth and via pop‑ups in lobbies or near entrances during breaks, following our in‑the‑wild deployment approach.

-\item \textsf{Engage Passersby}: Pedestrians were drawn to the ongoing gameplay, introduction videos, and spectator footage displayed on iPads and portable screens.
-As they approached to watch and interact with researchers, they were offered opportunities to try the game themselves.
+\item \emph{Engage passersby}: Pedestrians were drawn to the ongoing gameplay, introduction videos, and spectator footage displayed on iPads and portable screens.
+As passersby were drawn to the play and began to interact with the researchers, we invited them to try the game.